LayneSmith/scraper_dfw-earthquakes/README.md

 # Earthquake scraper for north Texas
-A Python scraper that hits the [USGS Eatrthquake API](http://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_day.geojson) and filters earthquakes that happen within a geographic area.
+A Python scraper that hits a [USGS Earthquake data file](http://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_day.geojson) and filters earthquakes that happen within a geographic area.
 Results are saved as a json file.

 ## Running
 * `git clone` this repo